Esther & The Heathens: A Quaker Valentine Romance

 Illustrations by Charlotte Lewis

 Note: While this story is fiction, it is built around actual history.
-Nothing described below is beyond the range of real events of the time among Quakers.
+Nothing described below is beyond the range of real events among Quakers.

 I: One Committee Too Many